AntCPLab/OpenCoral/README.md

 2. You can run insecure preprocessing.
 For this, you will have to (re)compile the software after adding `MY_CFLAGS = -DINSECURE` to `CONFIG.mine` in order to run this insecure generation.
+   Make sure to run `make clean` before recompiling any binaries.
+   Then, you need to run `make Fake-Offline.x <protocol>-party.x`.

 ### SPDZ